HeliumAce/personal-site/methods/team-charter.md

 ![Planning our landing](/assets/work/charter-workshop/10.png)
 *Planning our landing*

-## Session 4: Collaboration and Success
+## Session 4: Collaboration and success

 **Goal:** Define how we work together and measure progress